 Faculty will certify on the RCR form that the student has received RCR training appropriate to the research and discipline.

 Faculty working on NIH funded grants must also provide a minimum of eight contact hours of face-to-face training between faculty and students.

-The Dean of the College may amend this plan at any time after consultation with AGFR and the Director of Student/Faculty Research.
+The Dean of the College may amend this plan at any time after consultation with the office of Academic Grants and Foundation Relations (AGFR) and the Director of Student/Faculty Research.
 Details of any amended plan will be sent to all faculty with federally funded grants and will be posted on the AGFR website.
 At a minimum, the plan will be reviewed and updated annually, no later than July 1 of each year.

 To access the training module, please go to: